 - A) The purpose of this report is to monitor the accuracy and completeness of data in the Hawaii Prepaid Medical Management Information System (HPMMIS) by reconciling it against each Health Plan's financial ledgers.
+The goal of reconciliation is to ensure that data in HPMMIS is actuarially sound for the purpose of capitation rate-setting.
 Data in HPMMIS will be reconciled against the Health Plans' financial ledgers in two ways: - 1.
 Number of CRNs; and - 2.
 Amount of money Health Plans recorded spending on claims.